-Despite taking home the ‘Paddle of Pity’ last year, the Cure Leukaemia team – this year made up of staff from the newly expanded Centre – is feeling confident as they prepare to take to the water with former footballer, blood cancer survivor and Cure Leukaemia Patron Geoff Thomas as their captain.
+Despite taking home the ‘Paddle of Pity’ last year, the Cure Leukaemia team – this year made up of staff from the newly expanded Centre – is feeling confident as they prepare to take to the water with the former footballer, blood cancer survivor and Cure Leukaemia Patron Geoff Thomas as their captain.

 Senior Charge Nurse at the Centre for Clinical Haematology Dave Waldron said: “We are immensely proud to be representing Cure Leukaemia at the Dragonboat Race this year.

-Thanks to the Cure Leukaemia’s efforts last year and the continued support of Brindleyplace, the expanded Centre has allowed us to improve the experience of patients as a result bringing waiting times down dramatically since the Centre opened in January this year.
+Thanks to the Cure Leukaemia’s efforts last year and the continued support of Brindleyplace, the expanded Centre has allowed us to improve the experience of patients, as a result, bringing waiting times down dramatically since the Centre opened in January this year.
 For this reason, we’re keen to do our bit to raise as much as we can for the charity.

 Seventeen boats are currently signed up to take part in the Dragonboat Race, including 2017 champions Kind Group alongside Jaguar Land Rover, Deutsche Bank, The ICC and The VOX, Mitchells & Butlers, Interserve, Bromford Industries, Clearwater International, Birmingham City FC, Greater Birmingham Chambers of Commerce, GVA, KPMG and The Binding Site.